TDAILab/tutorial-template/docs/source/src_knn.rst

     clf.fit(X_train, y_train)

 Third step is prediction from the model.
 You test the classifer to to see if it learned well.

 .. code-block:: python
     y_predictions = clf.predict(X_test)
     accuracy = accuracy_score(y_test, y_predictions)

-Finally, the python file is stored.
+Finally, this python file is stored.
 .. code-block:: python
     os.makedirs("data/output", exist_ok=True)
     model_path = "data/output/model.pkl"